Americans play the 'waiting game' after last passenger plane from Moscow canceled

 Until then, passengers have had to seek lodging and wait for information.
 Some are staying in hotels, but others have simply stayed in the airport.

-Marina Ivanova, 48, said she had remained in the airport's transfer zone, because she did not have the money to spend on a hotel.
-A permanent resident in the U.S., she added that she was hoping to return home to Los Angeles.
+Marina Ivanova, 48, said she remained in the airport's transfer zone because she did not have the money to spend on a hotel.
+Ivanova, a permanent resident in the U.S., added that she was hoping to return home to Los Angeles.

-As they await news, passengers said they had been using social media to stay connected and up to date with the latest information.
+Passengers said that as they await news, they have been using social media to stay connected and up to date with the latest information.

 "People who live near Moscow have been offering their apartments and stuff, which is really cool," Mitchell said.